awqx/awqx.github.io/_pages/index.md

 title: About
 ---

-Last updated: 12 Oct 2025.
+Last updated: 2026 Mar 23.

-I am a first year PhD student at the Statistics and Data Science Department at Carnegie Mellon University.
-I am in the process of switching to a joint PhD with the Program in Neural Computation.
+I am a first year PhD student at the Statistics and Data Science Department at Carnegie Mellon University and in the joint program with the Program in Neural Computation (PNC).
 Previously, I was a postbaccalaureate Intramural Research Training Award (IRTA) researcher at the Machine Learning Core at the National Institute of Mental Health, directed by Dr. Francisco Pereira.
 I worked on experimental machine learning applications in psychology, psychiatry, and neuroscience and statistical research on functional mixed models.

 ## Links